Hatching Chicks in Schools…. Incubation & Hatching Eggs in Schools & Other Organisations

 - Risk Assessment we can supply or help your school with a Risk Assessment

 Chicken School offers the latest technical equipment where child safety, quality and success are fundamental.
-Animal welfare is paramount, all chicks are returned to the farm to continue their growth, they are used for Poultry Shows (a few have won prizes), laying, breeding or sold.
+Animal welfare is paramount, all chicks hatched in schools are returned to the farm to continue their growth, they are used for Poultry Shows (a few have won prizes), laying, breeding or sold.

 Egg n Chick Hatching for Schools & Other Organisations